 - 25% to 73% — the Black out-of-wedlock birth rate, 1965 to today (NCHS)

-The marriage gap is not one factor among many in the Black wealth equation.
-It is the factor.
-It is the variable that, when held constant, narrows the racial wealth gap from a chasm to a crack.
-It is the institution that built Black Wall Street, sustained the Black family through slavery and Jim Crow, and produces measurably better outcomes for every child raised within it.
+In the Black wealth equation the marriage gap stands out as the decisive factor rather than one among many.
+Holding that variable constant narrows the racial wealth gap from a chasm to a crack.
+The same institution built Black Wall Street, carried the Black family through slavery and Jim Crow, and yields measurably better outcomes for every child raised inside it.

-It is also the institution that the Black community has abandoned at a rate unmatched by any other demographic in the Western world.
-A government penalized it.
-A culture ridiculed it.
-An intellectual class made it professionally suicidal to say what the data has been screaming for fifty years.
+This institution has also seen the Black community abandon it at a rate unmatched by any other demographic in the Western world.
+Government penalties and cultural ridicule took a toll, yet an intellectual class made honest discussion of what the data has been screaming for fifty years professionally suicidal.
 Marriage is not a lifestyle choice.
 It is an economic strategy.
 And for the Black community, it is the most powerful one available.